Friday, 30 April 2010

 Stressed

 I have a sense of anxiety with everything I do.
 It's like I'm perpetually sneaking about.
 Being where I shouldn't be.
-I can pull myself up and stop and even feel it, a nervousness pulsing through me.
-Boom boom, boom boom.
+Doing what I shouldn’t be doing.
+I can pull myself up, and stop, and even feel it, a nervousness pulsing through me.
+It’s more like a buzz, actually, a cellular thing, bzzzzzzzzzzz, bzzzzzzzzzzz, bzzzzzzzzzzz…

 The Moon